 The International Dialogue's Leadership

-Minister of Finance and Economic Development, Sierra Leone, co-Chair of the International Dialogue, and Chair of the g7+ group of fragile states.
+Minister of Planning and Economic Development, Sierra Leone, co-Chair of the International Dialogue, and Chair of the g7+ group of fragile states.

-Minister for International Development Cooperation of Sweden and co-Chair of the International Dialogue.
+Minister of International Development and La Francophonie of Canada, co-Chair of the International Dialogue

 Marie-Claude Bibeau is currently Minister of International Development and La Francophonie.
 Since October 2015, she is also the Member of Parliament for Compton–Stanstead.
 Before entering politics, Minister Bibeau began her career at the Canadian International Development Agency.
 She went on postings to Morocco and Benin.
 After settling down with her family in Quebec’s Eastern Townships, she became a successful businesswoman and was actively involved in her community.

 In her capacity as Minister of International Development and La Francophonie, Minister Bibeau has a mandate to refocus Canada’s international assistance on helping the poorest and most vulnerable people and on supporting fragile states.
 In June 2017, Minister Bibeau launched Canada’s new Feminist International Assistance Policy.
 Supported by this new policy, Minister Bibeau advocates for actions and initiatives that empower women and girls, and she defends their rights.
 As well, she is at the heart of Canada’s strategy for implementing the 2030 Agenda for Sustainable Development objectives both at home and around the world.

 Minister Bibeau’s partner is Bernard Sévigny.
 She has an 18-year-old son, Mathieu.